craigwfox/craigwfoxcom/src/posts/post-equal-height-cols.md

   Updated for 2021, my original post on this was in 2017 and can be found on <a href="https://codepen.io/craigwfox/post/methods-for-equal-height-columns">CodePen</a>.
 </p>

-While looking over a competitor's newly designed website, I saw they were using float and an after element to make equal height columns.
+A few years ago, while looking over a competitor's newly designed website, I saw they were using float and an after pseudo selector to make equal height columns.
 This got me to thinking about all of the different ways that you can make an equal height column layout.

-Below I'm going to go over various ways to layout content to be equal height.

 ## Using :after and float

 This is the method I mentioned earlier.
-It's not something I have used before and is meant more for vertically centering content.
+It's not something I have used before and is pretty unnecessary now with flex and grid.
+The purpose of it seems to have been meant more for vertically centering than making the columns equal height.

 ### Pros